Creamy, Cheesy Breakfast Grits & Eggs!

-When we’re making brunch at home, 9 outta 10 times I go savory.
-I’m the person who always orders avocado toast (I’ve loved it since long before it was trendy) and will never turn down a soft, jammy egg yolk.
-So if breakfast polenta is an option, I’m spooning myself a double portion.
+I love a savory brunch menu!
+Truly, I’m the person who always orders avocado toast (I’ve loved it since long before it was trendy) and will never turn down a soft, jammy egg yolk.
+So if breakfast polenta is an option, I’m helping myself to a double portion.

 It’s cheesy (lots of grated Parmigiano Reggiano in there!), creamy (buttah! lots of stirring!), and thanks to an abundance of homemade pesto sauce, it tastes like summer!
-We make pesto with a combination of baby arugula and basil, but you could use any pesto you love most.
-Try it with our Pistachio Pesto, Walnut Pesto, or Ramp Pesto next!
+I use a combination of arugula and basil in pesto, but you could use any pesto recipe you love most.
+Try it with my pistachio pesto, walnut pesto, or ramp pesto next!

-Best part is you can make all the components separately (polenta, pesto, and soft boiled eggs), then reheat just before serving.
+Top with a jammy 7 minute soft boiled egg, then stir the egg and pesto into the polenta.
+It’s luscious!
+The best part is you can make each component separately (yellow corn grits, pesto, and soft boiled eggs), then reheat just before serving.
 Now that is brunch done right!

 Ingredients For Savory Breakfast Polenta